 Among shows that will not be showcased during upfront week – because they won’t be around next season – are some familiar names.
 Mostly, however, the names are not so well-known – because not very many viewers stuck around.

 At last count, among the 5 major broadcast networks, Comcast’s (NASDAQ:CMCSAC) NBC and The Walt Disney Co.’s (NYSE:DISD) ABC are tied with 10 cancellations each.
-Twenty-First Century Fox Inc.’s (TSX:FOXAC) FOX network and CBS Corp.
+Twenty-First Century Fox Inc.’s (TSX:FOXAA) FOX network and CBS Corp.
 (NYSE:CBSC) have 7 RIPs apiece.
-CW, jointly owned by CBS and Time Warner (NYSE:TWXC), has 2.
+CW, jointly owned by CBS and Time Warner (:TWXN/A), has 2.

 Well-known shows bidding a fond farewell include FOX’s American Idol, ABC’s Castle, CBS’s The Good Wife and Mike & Molly and CW’s America’s Next Top Model, which has been picked up by VH1.